George Meade: Fredericksburg and Chancellorsville

+Gettysburg campaign

+In June 1863, Lee took the initiative and moved his Army of Northern Virginia into Maryland and Pennsylvania.
+Hooker responded rapidly and positioned the Army of the Potomac between Lee's army and Washington D.C.
+However, the relationship between the Lincoln administration and Hooker had deteriorated due to Hooker's poor performance at Chancellorsville.
+Hooker requested additional troops be assigned from Harper's Ferry to assist in the pursuit of Lee in the Gettysburg campaign.
+When Lincoln and General in Chief Henry Halleck refused, Hooker resigned in protest.

 Command of the Army of the Potomac

-Hooker requested additional troops be assigned from Harper's Ferry to assist in the pursuit of Lee in the Gettysburg Campaign.
-When Lincoln and General in Chief Henry Halleck refused, Hooker resigned in protest.
 In the early morning hours of June 28, 1863, a messenger from President Abraham Lincoln arrived to inform Meade of his appointment as Hooker's replacement.
+Upon being woken up, he'd assumed that army politics had caught up to him and that he was under arrest, only to find that he'd been given leadership of the Army of the Potomac.

 He had not actively sought command and was not the president's first choice.
 John F. Reynolds, one of four major generals who outranked Meade in the Army of the Potomac, had earlier turned down the president's suggestion that he take over.
 Three corps commanders, John Sedgwick, Henry Slocum, and Darius N. Couch, recommended Meade for command of the army and agreed to serve under him despite outranking him.
-While his colleagues were excited for the change in leadership, the soldiers in the Army of Potomac were uncertain of Meade since his modesty, lack of the theatrical and scholarly demeanor did not match their expectations for a General.
+While his colleagues were excited for the change in leadership, the soldiers in the Army of the Potomac were uncertain of Meade since his modesty and lack of theatrical and scholarly demeanor did not match their expectations for a General.

 Meade assumed command of the Army of the Potomac on June 28, 1863.
-In a letter to his wife, Meade wrote that command of army was "more likely to destroy one's reputation then to add to it."
+In a letter to his wife, Meade wrote that command of the army was "more likely to destroy one's reputation then to add to it."